SoluteLabs × StudentBridge / AI Practical Review Confidential / 12 May 2026 · Atlanta, GA

 If anything here resonates, one small step.

 A one-week discovery sprint.
-Together we pick one use case, walk the relevant StudentBridge systems, sit with one of your partner institutions, and come back with a fixed-price pilot scope that replaces the ranges in this document.
+Together we pick one use case, walk the relevant StudentBridge systems, map the customer journey across your platform, and come back with a fixed-price build scope that confirms the numbers in this document.

-A small, bounded commitment that lets both sides see exactly what the pilot should be before anyone signs up for anything bigger.
-When the fit is there, the discovery week rolls straight into the pilot, the work continues without a separate kickoff.
+A small, bounded commitment that lets both sides see exactly what the build should be before anyone signs up for anything bigger.
+When the fit is there, the discovery week rolls straight into the build, the work continues without a separate kickoff.

 The ask

 A one-week discovery sprint, scheduled at a time that works for your team.
-If that feels like the right next move, we can sketch the shape of it together before we leave the room.
+If that feels like the right next move, we can sketch the shape of it together.